surfliner/surfliner-mirror/starlight/README.md

 1. `bundle install` to install gem dependencies
 1. `rake db:migrate` to run database migrations
 1. `yarn install` to install UniversalViewer
-1. `solr_wrapper` to spin up a local copy of solr for development
+1. `solr_wrapper --config config/solr_wrapper_dev.yml` to spin up a local copy of solr for development
 1. `rails s` to run rails server

 ### With Docker